 6. Longfellow Ranch – 384,000 acres

 Owned by SandRidge Energy founder Malone Mitchell III, the legendary but ailing Longfellow ranches have been transformed into a hunting paradise.
-Hunters can venture out to the ranch in the Big Bend region to hunt elk and mule deer, which roam free on the over three hundred thousand acres of land.
+Hunters can venture out to the Big Bend region to hunt elk and mule deer, which roam free on the over three hundred thousand acres ranch.